 Fixing the solar industry’s dirty little secret

 Solar energy is a growing percentage of global electricity generation and annual solar installations are projected to reach 550 gigawatts by 2030, a five-fold increase over the current total (2020).
 Rapid solar panel deployment is critical to keeping global temperatures to only 1.5 C above pre-industrial targets.

 While solar panels don’t generate emissions during energy generation, solar panel manufacturing is extremely carbon-intensive.
-As the market exponentially grows over the next decade, solar panel manufacturing emissions are projected to reach over 1.5 gigatons of CO2/year – roughly equivalent to two percent of global emissions.
+As the market exponentially grows over the next decade, solar panel manufacturing emissions are projected to reach over 1.5 gigatons of CO2/year – roughly equivalent to more than 6 percent of global emissions.
 Today, over 80 percent of this carbon footprint comes from manufacturing the silicon wafer – where the incumbent technology uses extremely energy-intensive furnaces to produce crystal ingots which are then wire-sawn into wafers, turning almost half of the ingot into useless saw dust.

 Reducing Emissions by 50%

 Leading Edge’s patented FSM™ process and manufacturing equipment can reduce the solar industry’s carbon footprint by over 50 percent.
-By producing a direct wafer without sawing and using extremely compact tools that consume 66 percent less energy, Leading Edge technology can dramatically reduce the up-front climate cost of transitioning to solar energy.
+By producing a direct wafer without sawing and using extremely compact tools that consume 46 percent less energy, Leading Edge technology can dramatically reduce the up-front climate cost of transitioning to solar energy.
 Our mission at Leading Edge is to become the largest U.S.-based wafer manufacturer, and to enable a cost-competitive fully U.S. based PV supply chain.

 Eliminating Materials & Electrical Waste